Understanding the soil test report

 The range of values for each relative level shown in the above table is not used by all soil testing laboratories.
 A soil testing laboratory can use any range of values that it chooses.
 A difference in the range of values for each relative level is one source of confusion that adds to the difficulty of evaluating results from more than one soil testing laboratory.
 The ranges in the preceding table are the end result of a considerable amount of research conducted in the field.

-It is important to understand that the number associated with any nutrient on a soil test report is an index value to be associated with one of the five relative levels.
+The number associated with any nutrient on a soil test report is an index value associated with one of the five relative levels.
 It is not the amount of a nutrient that is available for crop use.
 It is not the total amount of a nutrient present in the soil.
 The number listed is an index value only and when combined with an expected yield can be used to develop a fertilizer guideline.

-The soil test report also shows the pH of the soil sample and, if acid, provides a guideline for the amount of liming material to be used.
-When a soil sample is started through the analysis process, it is first mixed with water and stirred; then a pH reading is taken.
-This reading is the soil pH value.
-If this value is less than 6.0, the soil is mixed with a special buffer solution and another pH reading is taken.
-This second reading is known as the buffer pH.
-This buffer pH value is used to determine the rate of lime that is needed.
+The soil test report also shows the pH of the soil sample and, if acid, provides a guideline for the amount of necessary liming material.
+In analysis, the lab will mix the sample with water, stir, then take a pH reading to get the soil pH value.
+If it is less than 6.0, the lab will mix the soil with a buffer solution and take another reading, known as the buffer pH, which determines the rate of lime to apply.